vuongducphuong/documentation/content/applications/services/helpdesk/overview/reports.rst

 Available reports
 =================

-Details about the reports available in Odoo *Helpdesk* can be found below.
+Details about the reports available in Leansoft *Helpdesk* can be found below.
 To view the different reports, go to :menuselection:`Helpdesk --> Reporting`.

 Ticket Analysis